Accessibility for Ontarians with Disabilities Act (AODA) Policy

 Any policies of Provincial Sign Systems that do not respect and promote the principles of dignity, independence, integration and equal opportunity for people with disabilities will be modified or removed.

-Provincial Sign Systems will provide training to all employees, volunteers, and any outside agencies that represent Provincial Sign Systems on AODA and the Ontario Human Rights Code as it pertains to individuals with disabilities.
+Provincial Sign Systems will provide training to all employees, volunteers, and any outside agencies that represent Provincial Sign Systems on AODA and the Ontario Human Rights Code as it pertains to individuals with disabilities, within three (3) months after being hired.
 Refresher training will include any changes to AODA policies.
 Training will be delivered in-person as well as through print and online materials.
 Records of names, dates and numbers of persons trained will be kept.

 Training will include: